spencer-brooks/spencer-brooks.github.io/index.md

 - Latin (including AP)
 - Physics (including AP)
 - Biology and Chemistry
+- Linguistics, including Syntax, Semantics, and Phonetics
 - Programming and Computer Science
-- Linguistics

 I also advise students on high school course selection and planning.
-I can provide detailed advice for math and science, especially tracking for AP courses, starting in 6th-9th grade.
-This curricular planning support is available for middle and high-schoolers in the following areas:
+I can provide detailed advice, especially for math and science, starting in 6th-9th grade.
+Curricular planning support is available for middle and high-schoolers in the following areas:
 - English
 - Mathematics
 - Science
 - Social Studies/History
-- Second Language: Preparation for AP
+- Second Language
 - Computer Science
+- Tracking for AP courses

 ## Competitions